aka: Forgot About The Phlebotinum

 - In "Threshold", where the otherwise successful test of an experimental transwarp engine turns Janeway and Paris into newts.
 An imposing side-effect, to be sure, but one which they have cured by episode's end, leaving them in possession of a magic new transportation technology which could get them back to Earth almost immediately, and a cure for its inevitable side-effect.
 So rather than using it to return to Earth, or even send a message back to the Federation (this was before the Federation discovered that Voyager and her crew had survived), they roll end credits and never mention it again.
 Even the producers try to forget that episode, so it's no surprise the characters forget it too.

-- Even ignoring the lizard-fication, "Threshold" mentions that the experimental shuttle's computers were jam-packed with helpful navigation aids and maps—which are never mentioned up again.
+- Even ignoring the lizard-fication, "Threshold" mentions that the experimental shuttle's computers were jam-packed with detailed and helpful navigation aids and maps for the entire sector—which are never mentioned again.

 - Through contact with a vengeful alien, the crew gained access to the quantum slipstream drive, which could have literally taken them home inside a hour.
 After the first attempt to replicate the technology was deemed too dangerous to use again, they improved it.
 This version worked for three minutes, then would have crashed the ship if not for Time Travel fixing.
 It's discussed, at length, that the technology is stable for those three minutes.
 No one ever considers just running the drive for two minutes at a time, and they never use the technology again.